 URL Filtering Best Practices

-- Whitelist applications include not only the applications you provision and administer for business and infrastructure purposes, but also the applications that your users need to get their jobs done and applications you might want to allow for personal use.After you’ve identified these sanctioned applications, you can use URL Filtering to control and secure all the web activity that is not whitelisted.
+- Allowed applications include not only the applications you provision and administer for business and infrastructure purposes, but also the applications that your users need to get their jobs done and applications you might want to allow for personal use.After you’ve identified these sanctioned applications, you can use URL Filtering to control and secure all the web activity that is not on the allow list.

 - Get visibility in to your users web activity so you can plan the most effective URL Filtering policy for your organization, and roll it out smoothly.
 This includes: